The Missing Vagina Monologue and Beyond

 - Children may find it difficult to discern sexual abuse from a uncomfortable examinations or painful genital treatments in a professional environment.
 The same may be true for parents who are instructed to dilate children after early vaginal surgeries as well.

 - Medical examinations and procedures can be subjectively experienced as “sexual abuse.”
-Patients with unusual presentations are often put on display as teaching tools for medical students, interns, and residents.
-Doctors need to feel as often as they touch.
+People with unusual presentations are often put on display as teaching tools for medical students, interns, and residents.
+Doctors need to feel with their hearts as often as they touch with gloved hands.

 - Daily reminders that one does not fit into social or medical standards are emotionally exhausting.
 When one is treated as a threat to the culture, the burden may feel overwhelming.
 Patients need help in carrying that burden.